metal3d/docker-auto-dnsmasq/README.md

 If you're using firewalld (CentOS, Fedora...), there are several possibilities.

-### First technique, use my rules.
+### First technic, use my rules.

-I give you a Makefile target that should work on systems using `firewalld` :
+I give you a Makefile target that should work on systems using `firewalld`:

 ```bash
 make install-firewall-rules